Snakeoi/Flavia/README.md

 # Flavia

-Disclaimer: This project is in progress!
+**Disclaimer**: This project is in progress!
 Lots of functionalities doesn't work yet.
-But, im open for your opinion.

-Flavia is a boilerplate combining Flask and Vue, offering a ready-to-use system for authentication, user management, and permissions.
-The goal of the project is to provide a solid foundation for building web applications without starting from scratch.
+Lack of tests, and probably a lot of trash :) I'm open for your opinion, but have it on your mind.

+This boilerplate is the perfect starting point for your web project!
+It combines the power of Flask with the flexibility of Vue.js in a lightweight, easy-to-understand structure.
+Designed to help you launch your application quickly, it comes with built-in features to save you time and effort.

+## Why use it?
+- **Easy Customization** – The project is fully editable, allowing you to adapt it to your specific needs with minimal effort.
+- **Prebuilt Features** – With built-in login, user management, and Vue.js integration, you can focus on building your app’s unique functionality.
+- **Flexibility** – Your project, your rules.
+You can expand and modify your version as much as you like or even create something entirely new.

+## How can I help?
+This boilerplate is continuously evolving, and your feedback and ideas are always welcome!
+If you have questions, suggestions, or have found something to improve, feel free to open an issue or submit a pull request.

 ## Features